kelly2377/codepath-prework/README.md

 The following **required** functionality is completed:

-- [check] Users are see a screen with three labels and a button
+- [ ] Users are see a screen with three labels and a button
 - [ ] Tapping the button changes the screen color to a random color

 ## Video Walkthrough